 Wow!
-Viewers get a peek at everyday lives of two families – usually an urban and a rural family.
+Viewers get a peek at the everyday lives of two families – usually an urban and a rural family.
 We are introduced to a child who helps narrate his or her activities.
 The footage is fantastic – intimate but not intrusive.
-Lots of interesting facts about the country are presented from a realistic viewpoint which brings other cultures up close.
+Many interesting facts about the country are presented from a realistic viewpoint, bringing other cultures up close.
 30 min.
 All ages.
 The Families of the World DVD series is also available in over 25 other countries.

 Program synopsis: Families of Germany (Families of the World)

 Journey to Germany to visit 8-year-old Sophia, who lives with her family in a tiny town near Frankfurt.
 We see Sophia at school and at her guitar lesson, follow her to a fundraiser for a classmate, meet the chickens and calves she helps tend, attend a concert where her sister sings in a gospel choir, and walk around charming Marburg, setting for many of Grimm’s fairy tales.

 Ten-year-old Ole enjoys a Boy Scout cookout in a landfill-turned-park, dresses up like Dracula to “trick or treat” with friends in his neighborhood, practices with his handball team, and takes care of his tortoises.
 We sit in on his older brother’s drum lesson, follow his mother as she teaches at an animal museum, and go sightseeing with the family in downtown Berlin, where they live.

 Program synopsis: Families of Philippines (Families of the World)

 Travel to the tropical Philippines with 13-year-old Khim and 7-year-old Shahani.
 Khim lives with his grandparents on Cebu, one of the country’s 7000 islands.
 He is a freshman at a school with 10,000 students.
 Besides school, his day includes taking care of the family’s goats, playing arcade games, gathering wood, and cooking rice for dinner.